 How can I make myself an outstanding candidate for the OS program?

 The Admissions Committee seeks candidates who have a passion for the study of organizations and who have demonstrated academic preparation for the rigor of the program.
 The Admissions Committee takes a holistic approach to making decisions about applications.
 Each aspect of the application from overall academic performance to the quality of the essay and resume is given equal consideration.
 Admission is highly competitive and there is no exact “formula” for acceptance.

 What else can I do to prepare to apply to the OS major?

 The best thing you can do to prepare is to perform as well as possible in your courses and give a good amount of time and attention to your essay question response.

-Because our application process is very competitive, with a typical admissions rate of 25%, we strongly recommend that you develop a “Plan B." Consider what other majors interest you.
+Because our application process is very competitive, with a typical admissions rate of 25-30%, we strongly recommend that you develop an alternative academic plan.
+Consider what other majors interest you.
 Make sure that your class choices will fit not only OS requirements, but also prepare you to pursue another major.

 When will I find out about the results of my application?